 There are a few exceptions including essential medicines for your trip, which may be allowed in larger quantities above the current 100ml limit.
 This will be subject to authentication, so always check before you go.

-Passengers are also permitted to carry essential medical equipment through airport security, though all medication and equipment must be supported by documentation from a relevantly qualified medical professional.
+Passengers are also permitted to carry essential medical equipment through airport security in hand luggage, though all medication and equipment must be supported by documentation from a relevantly qualified medical professional.
 The doctor's letter should be shown to the airline staff, and if you do encounter any problems you should request to speak to a manager or senior member of staff.

 There is no restriction on the number of tablets you take through airport security, but you would still need to take documentation from a medical professional or your prescription for authentication.